Here at Herding Hill Farm, we all love camping in Northumberland, but you can still enjoy camping experiences closer to home when camping near me.

 the guitar have a camp-fire sing-a-long?
 Some children might enjoy performing a

 play or a dance for their parents.
+We offer fire pits for hire whilst staying at our Dark Sky Friendly campsite.

 Get the children to decorate the